Medvedev Into Marseille Final As Ebden Limps Out - UrduPoint

 Medvedev Into Marseille Final As Ebden Limps Out

-The top seed and world number three will face a French foe in Sunday's final, the winner between Pierre-Hugues Herbert and Ugo Humbert playing later Saturday.
+The top seed and world number three will face French 93rd-ranked Pierre-Hugues Herbert for the title.

+Herbert, who put out two-time defending champion Stefanos Tsitsipas in the last eight, eased past compatriot Ugo Humbert 6-3, 6-2.

 World number 287 Ebden left the court for a medical timeout after the first set, returning but with his movement clearly compromised.